Pttn/rieMiner/README.md

 ### More options

 * `Threads`: number of threads used for mining, 0 to autodetect.
 Default: 0;
 * `PrimeTableLimit`: the prime table used for mining will contain primes up to the given number.
 Set to 0 to automatically calculate according to the current Difficulty.
 You can try a larger limit as this will reduce the ratio between the n-tuple and (n + 1)-tuple counts (but also the candidates/s rate).
+It must be lower than 2^32.
 Reduce if you want to lower memory usage.
 Default: 0;
 * `EnableAVX2`: by default, AVX2 is disabled, as it may increase the power consumption more than the performance improvements.
 If your processor supports AVX2, you can choose to take advantage of this instruction set if you wish by setting this option to `Yes`.
 Do your own testing to find out if it is worth it.
 AVX2 is known to degrade performance for AMD Ryzens and similar before Zen2 (e. g.
-1800X, 1950X, 2700X) and should be left disabled in these cases;
+1800X, 1950X, 2700X) and should be left disabled in these cases.
+Note: a good part of the AVX2 optimizations is currently broken and disabled regardless of this setting, so the description does not apply until the bug is fixed: enabling or disabling AVX2 does not seem to have noticeable effects currently;
 * `SieveBits`: the size of the primorial factors table for the sieve is 2^SieveBits bits.
-25 seems to be an optimal value, or 24 if there are many SieveWorkers.
-Though, if you have less than 8 MiB of L3 cache, you can try to decrement this value.
-Default: 25 if SieveWorkers <= 4, 24 otherwise;
+23 seems to be an good value for slower processors.
+Default: 23 if SieveWorkers <= 4, 22 otherwise;
 * `SieveIterations`: how many times the primorial factors table is reused for sieving.
 Increasing will decrease the frequency of new jobs, so less time would be "lost" in sieving, but this will also increase the memory usage.
-It is not clear however how this actually plays performance wise, 16 seems to be a good value.
-Default: 16;
+It is not clear however how this actually plays performance wise, Default: 16;
 * `SieveWorkers`: the number of threads to use for sieving.
 Increasing it may solve some CPU underuse problems, but will use more memory.
 0 for choosing automatically.
 Default: 0.
 * `ConstellationPattern`: which sort of constellations to look for, as offsets separated by commas.
 Note that they are not cumulative, so '0, 2, 4, 2, 4, 6, 2' corresponds to n + (0, 2, 6, 8, 12, 18, 20).
 If empty (or not accepted by the server), a valid pattern will be chosen (0, 2, 4, 2, 4, 6, 2 in Search and Benchmark Modes).
 Default: empty;
 * `PrimorialNumber`: Primorial Number for the sieve process.
 Higher is better, but it is limited by the target offset limit.
 0 to set automatically, it should be left as is.
 Default: 0;